yhoazk/cloaked-octo-computing-machine/flash_helper/FlashHelper.md

 - `zenity`
 - `gitpython`

-Put the script in a locatio where only root can access.
+Put the script in a location where only root can access.
 The command needs to be run as sudo, then if the regular user account is compromised the script contents could be changed and run as su.

 ## zenity

 ## udev